nforgeio/neonKUBE/Images/varnish/README.md

 # Description

 This image deploys a high performing caching HTTP proxy based on [Varnish Cache](http://varnish-cache.org).
 This can be placed in front of websites to improve webpage loading performance and reduce the load from the backends.
-This image is also extended by [neon-proxy-cache](https://hub.docker.com/r/nhive/neon-proxy-cache/) that integrates HTTP caching into the neonHIVE traffic director infrastructure.
+This image is also extended by [neon-proxy-cache](https://hub.docker.com/r/nhive/neon-proxy-cache/) that integrates HTTP caching into the neonHIVE traffic manager infrastructure.

 # Environment Variables